isabella232/ads-infra-kontrol/README.md

 $ sudo pip install git+https://github.com/opaugam-unity/kontrol.git
 ```

-The image entrypoint is *supervisord* which is started from the */home/kontrol* directory.
-By
+Once installed you will have two packages: *kontrol* and *automaton*.
+The image entrypoint
-default *kontrol* is not started and you have to explicitely add it to the supervisor jobs.
+is *supervisord* which is started from the */home/kontrol* directory.
+By default *Kontrol* is
-Anything with extension *conf* found under */home/kontrol* will be included as a supervisor
+not started and you have to explicitely add it to the supervisor jobs.
+Anything with extension
-configuration file.
+*conf* found under */home/kontrol* will be included as a supervisor configuration file.

 ### Documentation